 - Bachelor of Laws, University of Alberta, 2006

 - Bachelor of Arts (Sociology), University of Calgary, 2002

 Called to the British Columbia Bar, 2010.

 - Canada Bar Association – Family Law Subsection

 - Trial Lawyers Association of British Columbia

-- Board Member of the Continuing Legal Education Society of British Columbia
+- Executive board member of the Continuing Legal Education Society of British Columbia

 Michael's Areas of Practice: